 Our nonprofit partner, Cat Town, was established to take shy, senior and other at-risk OAS cats from the shelter and place them in foster homes where they can thrive.

 Cat Town provides supplies, medical services, and guidance and support; fosters provide love, attention and a safe environment.
 When the fostered cats are ready, they become available for adoption directly through Cat Town.

-Cat Town is always seeking foster homes for adult cats.
 Visit Cat Town’s website for more information on how to become part of their cat foster program.